GannettDigital/simulato/docs/_pages/best-practices.md

 }
 ```

 As seen above, this returns 2 children inside the `HomePage` component.
-This matches the home page view, and its always best practice to match html we are modeling.
+This matches the home page view, and its always best practice to match HTML we are modeling.
 This shows two different styles of naming, as stated above in the naming section.
 As a quick recap, assuming `ActionBar` is a reused component we name the child `${this.name}Actionbar`, this way we know it will be the home pages actionbar.
 However for `HomeSidenav`, it's a one time view, only `HomePage` calls `homeSidenav`, because of this we can give it a name that doesn't use `this.name`, however using `this.name` is still valid.
-When creating the children, placing them in the order the html file calls them makes it easy to scan an html, along with a component and quickly identify what each child represents.
+When creating the children, placing them in the order the HTML file calls them makes it easy to scan an HTML, along with a component and quickly identify what each child represents.

-Another common use case for children is when a certain html view has common html elements such as `<button>`, `<input type="text">`, or `<a>`.
+Another common use case for children is when a certain HTML view has common HTML elements such as `<button>`, `<input type="text">`, or `<a>`.
 To avoid having to create an element section, model section, and action section for each use in a view, we can create a reusable component that we can add as children.
-A detailed example of this can be found in the `Reusable Component` section of this documentation.
+A detailed example of this can be found in the [Reusable Component section](/best-practices/#reusable-components) of this documentation.

 ## Events